 Dubbo Bicycle User Group (BUG) was started in May 2005 with the aim of encouraging people to get out and go for a bike ride.
 It was formed for people who hadn’t ridden before, or were looking to get back into riding.

 Dubbo BUG is one of many Bicycle User Groups in NSW, which are all part of Bicycle NSW.
-For further information on other BUGs, you can check the website at www.pushon.com.au
+Check out their website.

 Maybe you need help to get your bike seat the correct height, pump your tyres to the correct pressure, or want to learn how to fix a puncture.
 A lot of people new to riding also tend to be set up incorrectly on their bike and don’t use an efficient pedalling technique.
 Dubbo BUG is happy to help you in any of these areas.
 Joining a group is also a good way to get to know people if you are new to town, or to make new friends and get some exercise at the same time.